yungsnuzzy/conjurr/api_guide.md

 - Ensure Tautulli is reachable from the app host.

 ## Get Recommendations
-Returns a JSON bundle of AI recommendations, availability in your Plex library (via Tautulli), user watch stats, and debug timing.
+Returns a JSON bundle of AI recommendations, availability in your Plex library (via Tautulli), user watch stats, posters (if TMDb is configured), and debug/timing/AI metadata.

 - Method: GET
 - Path: `/recommendations`